 Students also have the opportunity to reside in on-campus housing if they wish – at an additional price.

-Renting is incredibly cheap in Dominica.
+It’s not hard to find Dominica apartments for rent for very friendly prices.
 You will for example find a one-bedroom apartment in the city center for $300 and a three-bedroom apartment for $800.
 Outside the city center prices are even cheaper: a one-bedroom apartment costs $200 and a three-bedroom apartment costs $400.

 Dominica real estate